Skip to main content

 Benefits

-Participants receive a $3600 stipend ($600/week), a $750 travel allowance, and a $1500 campus housing and subsistence allowance (covers a dorm room and additional money for food).
+Participants receive a $5600 stipend ($700/week), a $650 travel allowance, and be provided on-campus housing in the Summer Scholar Housing at Oregon State University.
 As part of the program, students will receive research mentoring, professional development, and attend seminars on a variety of topics.
 We encourage students to present their work at professional conferences after the program.

 Research projects